cryssoft/cdag_play/README.md

 Changing the order of the input data without changing any of the contents can actually make the algorithm take more loops to fully resolve the output.
 For instance, data-e.csv versus data-i.csv.
 The Vertex and Edge values are the same, but changing the order of the input records changes it from 1 loop to 2.

+NOTE:  At least for some cases, it doesn't matter if the graph is acyclic because of the way the vertices and edges are evaluated.
+Didn't think of that until after the first commits.